Richard Scarry: Career

 After entering the Army, Scarry was assigned to the military's radio repair school.
-After a small success in that trade, he was chosen to paint a large sign and then made an art director after receiving a medical dispensation "from strenuous physical activity".
+After small success at that trade, he was chosen to paint a large sign and was then made an art director after receiving a medical dispensation "from strenuous physical activity."
 Later he became "Editor and Writer of Publications for the Information and Morale Services Section of the Allied Force Headquarters", served in North Africa, and was discharged from the Army in 1946.
 After the war, Scarry worked in magazine and advertising in New York City, including a very brief stint at Vogue.
 In 1949, he made a career breakthrough with Little Golden Books.

 Scarry's most famous series of books was about Busytown and revolved around anthropomorphic animals.
 While his books are largely populated by common animal species, he proved to be quite adept at giving human characteristics to a seemingly endless number of creatures, machines, and creations.
 Many of his later illustrations feature characters in traditional Swiss clothing and show architecturally correct drawings of half-timber houses.

 Scarry was a disciplined worker.
 Scarry was closely associated with mass-market children's publisher Ole Risom.
 They worked together on dozens of books, including I Am a Bunny, which Risom wrote and Scarry illustrated.
-First published in 1963, it is still in print.
-Risom and Walter Retan also co-wrote the illustrated biography, The Busy, Busy World of Richard Scarry.
-In the 1980s and 1990s, many of Scarry's Best Ever books were produced as animated videos and aired during TLC's now-defunct Ready Set Learn block.
+First published in 1963, it remained in print into the 2000s.
+Risom and Walter Retan also co-wrote an illustrated biography, The Busy, Busy World of Richard Scarry.
+In the 1980s and 1990s, many of Scarry's Best Ever books were produced as animated videos and aired during TLC's now-defunct Ready Set Learn! block.
 The Busytown books were also adapted into an animated series, The Busy World of Richard Scarry, which was produced by Canada-based CINAR (now WildBrain) and Paramount Television and aired on the pay-TV channel Showtime from 1993 to 1997.
-It reran in the late 1990s on Nickelodeon and its sister channel Noggin (now Nick Jr.).
-A further animated series, Busytown Mysteries, was commissioned by CBC from the Cookie Jar Group (the successor to CINAR) in 2007, and airs on the Kids' CBC morning program block.
+It reran in the late 1990s on Nickelodeon and its sister channel Noggin (now the Nick Jr. Channel).
+A further animated series, Busytown Mysteries, was commissioned by CBC from the Cookie Jar Group (the successor to CINAR) in 2007, and it aired on the Kids' CBC morning program block.

 Busytown was featured at the Carnegie Museums of Pittsburgh from June 13 to September 8, 2002, in an interactive exhibit, Richard Scarry's Busytown.
-His books were popular with children throughout the world with over 100 million copies sold.
+His books were popular with children throughout the world, with over 100 million copies sold.

-From 1976 to around 1978, Playskool planned Richard Scarry's Puzzletown, a series of toy sets featuring plastic figures of Scarry characters and vehicles as well as cardboard scenery that the child could set up in a grid of trenches in a plastic base.